 Veterinarian - Animal Specialist (Various Kinds Of Doctors Within This Field)

-Students will typically then spend four years in a Medical School.
-During their first two years they do classroom and laboratory work in Anatomy, Physiology, Microbiology, Medical Laws, Ethics and Pharmacology.
-In their last two years of Medical School they complete clinical rotations, or clerkships, in different medical departments such as: general practice, pediatrics, internal medicine, osteopathy, psychiatry and surgery.
+Students will typically then spend four years in medical school.
+The first two years are spent doing classroom and laboratory work.
+The last two years are spent doing clinical rotations, or clerkships, in different medical departments, such as general practice, pediatrics, internal medicine, osteopathy, psychiatry and surgery.
 By experiencing these areas, students get the chance to decide on their specialty.
 Clinical rotations are conducted in hospitals and are always monitored by professionals.

-Entering residency programs is the next step to becoming a doctor.
-This is the time when students obtain on-the-job paid training.
-Usually it is given in hospitals under the supervision of senior physician educators.
+Entering a residency program is the next step.
+This is when students obtain on-the-job paid training, usually in hospitals, under the supervision of senior physician educators.
 Students are then called 'residents'.
 They act as professional doctors, dealing with patients, prescribing medications and working in different hospital areas.

-If a specialty is chosen (i.e. Gastroenterology, Child Psychiatry, Oncology, etc.), the student will typically have to complete a fellowship or internship after their residency.
-This usually lasts from one to three years.
+If a specialty is chosen, the student will need to complete a fellowship or internship after their residency.
+This can take from one to three years.

-Regardless of your specialty, you as a Doctor must receive licensure before you start practicing medicine.
-Licensure is obtained from your jurisdiction or state, and this is done by passing the States Medical Licensing Exam.
-In Canada you must register with the College of Physicians and Surgeons in the province you live in.
+Regardless of the specialty, a doctor must receive licensure before practicing medicine.
+Licensure is obtained from the jurisdiction or state, and this is done by passing the states medical licensing exam.
+In Canada one must register with the college of physicians and surgeons in the province of residence.

-Becoming a Doctor is not easy.
-Your willpower and effort will play an important role in making you a successful Doctor.
-You must develop a keen interest in research and medicine.
-You must study extensively once you decide to study medicine.
-Passing through all the years of rigorous study requires not only patience and dedication, but attentiveness, carefulness, and a great sense of responsibility.
+Becoming a doctor is not easy.
+Getting through all the years of rigorous study requires not only patience and dedication, but a desire to help people.
 Sometimes students will not make it to the end, even after passing the medical exam.
 In this case, a student can opt for other medical jobs, such as nursing or becoming a vocational doctor.